-- Be actively enrolled in a degree or certificate program at the Adler School. - Maintain satisfactory academic progress: completion of at least 70% of all attempted coursework and a cumulative GPA of at least a 3.0. - Maintain at least half-time enrollment as defined by your academic program: - M.A. and Certificate candidates: at least 4 credit hours per academic term - Psy.D. candidates: at least 5 credit hours per academic term OR enrollment in any of the following: Practicum, Practicum Continuation, Internship (part-time or full-time), Dissertation Proposal, Dissertation, Dissertation Continuation
+- Be actively enrolled in a degree or certificate program at the Adler School. - Maintain satisfactory academic progress: completion of at least 70% of all attempted coursework and a cumulative GPA of at least a 3.0. - Psy.D. students receiving federal financial aid are eligible for a maximum of 10 years of federal financial assistance from the initial date of registration.
+All qualified Master students receiving federal financial aid are eligible for a maximum of 5 years of federal financial assistance from the initial date of registration.
+All qualified Certificate students receiving federal financial aid are eligible for a maximum of 2 years of federal financial assistance.
+Students who reach the maximum enrollment limit for receiving federal financial aid would need to file an appeal.
+Maintain at least half-time enrollment as defined by your academic program: - M.A. and Certificate candidates: at least 4 credit hours per academic term - Psy.D. candidates: at least 5 credit hours per academic term - OR enrollment in any of the following: Practicum, Practicum Continuation, Internship (part-time or full-time), Dissertation Proposal, Dissertation, Dissertation Continuation